jmcarpenter2/parfit/README.md

 and then import into your code using:
 ```
-from parfit.parfit import bestFit # Necessary if you wish to use bestFit
+from parfit import bestFit # Necessary if you wish to use bestFit

 # Necessary if you wish to run each step sequentially
 from parfit.fit import *